stemmlerjs/univjobs-front-static/src/pages/blog/5-reasons-post-secondary-students-are-the-best-hires-for-part-time-work.md

 author: Charles Javelona
 date: '2018-07-25T17:08:31-04:00'
 description: >
-  Despite misconceptions, hiring college students can have a number of benefits for your business.
+  Despite some misconceptions within society , hiring college students can have a number of benefits for your business.
 Here are the top 5 reasons that post-secondary students are the best hires for part-time positions.
 tags:
   - Hiring students
   - Post Secondary Hiring